-You mentioned about music today, a lot of it is too digital & too produced.
+You mentioned about music today being too digital & too produced.
 Tanya Moore of Moore Media had a question wanting to know, what the biggest change you’ve seen that’s damaged the music industry – And on the flip-side, what is the biggest advantage that musicians have today and what do you see as the next big movement in the industry?

 The downfall I see is just the repetitive pop-culture!
 I mean, write one song and come up without having to write a full album.
 The shift has changed because of the shuffle on the iPod where it’s no longer a story, you’re no longer signing up for the movie, you know?
 The next song isn’t a continuation.
-When musicians write their album, it’s kind of like a movie; you set up another song with another song, to where it sets up a story or it creates visual or it flows together well.
-There’s no continuity to peoples albums anymore, there’s no story.
-Now it’s just “look at me, I have tits & ass, and I can yell & auto-tune & shake my ass & twerk & I’m the shit!”
+When musicians write their album it’s kind of like a movie, you set up another song with another song to where it sets up a story or it creates visual or it flows together well.
+There’s no continuity to peoples albums anymore.
+There’s no story.
+Now it’s just “look at me, I have tits & ass, and I can yell and auto-tune and shake my ass and twerk and I’m the shit!”
 It’s all repetitive bullshit and it’s not teaching of the culture.
 Our culture is fucked because these lazy parents didn’t teach their kids their culture.
-So now you have kids wandering around, going: “What do I do?”
+So now you have kids wandering around going: “What do I do?”
 The laziness era of “Oh I can just go look it up on the internet”.
-Back in the day, there was no fucking Internet!
+Back in the day there was no fucking Internet!
 The music industry is scrambling for artists because they don’t make any money now selling albums, it’s all downloads.
-So I think they’re fucked, because the video game people are taking over.
-They’re no longer going to be around, because people are just going to be making up their own shit.
-Making their own albums, producing their own stuff for their own labels – which is good too, but I mean… It’s like now, I been tattooing for 20 something years and on every channel there’s a tattoo show, on every street there’s a tattoo shop, & it’s all just become so saturated – it’s like the music industry!
+So I think they’re fucked because the video game people are taking over.
+They’re no longer going to be around because people are just going to be making up their own shit.
+Making their own albums, producing their own stuff for their own labels — which is good too… It’s like now, I been tattooing for 20 something years and on every channel there’s a tattoo show.
+On every street there’s a tattoo shop, & it’s all just become so saturated – it’s like the music industry!
 Everybody’s a producer, everybody’s a singer, and everybody’s a dancer.
 It’s like, who’s an actual writer anymore?

 With you knowing Brad and seeing how quickly the Self-Titled album took off after Brad’s passing, how do you think Brad would have handled Sublime’s success on the mainstream today?

 Brad was very charismatic with his words and his philosophy; I think he would have gone into some acting, cause he was so witty with his shit!
 He was just so on point and critical, but not loud about it.
 He wasn’t into writing pop shit.
 I think he thought it would blow up, but I don’t think he thought it would blow up that much.
-I can see him doing like, you know how Chris Cornell is doing songs for 007 movies?
-I can just see Brad doing that shit, you know what I mean?
+You know how Chris Cornell is doing songs for 007 movies?
+I can just see Brad doing that shit.
 Like him doing a solo album, being a hip hop producer.
-Cultural music was flowing through his veins, he knew that & I tripped out on him because of that.
+Cultural music was flowing through his veins, he knew that and I tripped out on him because of that.
 He wanted that knowledge & understanding of all things music.

-Obviously the genre is widely influential, I mean there’s a whole community with it that we’re seeing at Cali-Roots celebrating & sampling that sound.
+Obviously the genre is widely influential.
+There’s a whole community with it that we’re seeing at Cali-Roots celebrating and sampling that sound.
 If Sublime would have stayed going and the tragedy with Brad didn’t happen, how might the music industry look different?